 Most cruise ships berth at Montego Freeport Terminal which can accommodate four cruise liners at once.
 The docks have five berths, two of which are used exclusively for cruise liners and another two used for both cargo and cruise ships, giving the area a bit of an industrial feel.
 There is a cruise terminal building used exclusively by passengers.

 There is a tourist office inside the Montego Freeport Terminal building.

 There are many taxis that wait just outside the Montego Freeport Terminal building.
 JUTA taxis come quite highly recommended.
 Mini buses are also common and pick up anyone standing by the side of the road when they pass.

-The Downtown Mo Bay area is a litany of markets for all kinds of shopping.
-Doctors Cave Beach and Rose Hall beach club are the most popular beach locations with mineral-rich clear water and every kind of possible water activity, which are also available at Montego Bay Marine Park.
+The Downtown Mo Bay area hosts markets for all kinds of shopping.
+Doctors Cave Beach and Rose Hall beach club are the most popular beach locations with mineral-rich clear water and every possible kind of water activity.
+Watersports are also available in Montego Bay Marine Park.
 Inland are five championship golf courses and great jungle tours through the mountains.
 Other popular attractions include the supposedly haunted Rose Hall and the Bob Marley Experience in Half Moon Shopping Village.

 Margaritaville - An active beach-side sports bar with western food.

 Pier One - Lovely seafood restaurant on the pier serving both Jamaican and international cuisine.